All East of England venues

 Suffolk Water Park is a former quarry fishery at Bramford on the edge of Ipswich, with up to nine lakes headlined by the 25 acre Big Fish Lake.
 Published 2025 prices run from £10 on the Canal to £18 a day with three rods on Big Fish Lake, where £35 buys 24 hours.
 The venue is known for its carp and pike, with pike to around 27lb reported by Angling Times, plus bream and silvers across the match and pleasure waters.
 A waterfront diner, tackle and bait shop, showers and a duty bailiff keep sessions comfortable.

-Snippet auto-extracted from public sources; verify with the venue before travelling.
+Details gathered from public sources.
+Confirm with the venue before travelling.

 The lakes